nunofonseca/msi/README.md

 ## Compile and install

-To install MSI to a specific folder (e.g., /opt/msi) run `./scripts/msi_install.sh -i /opt/msi`
+To install MSI to a specific folder (e.g., ~/msi) run `./scripts/msi_install.sh -i ~/msi`

 The installation script will install third party software used by MSI (e.g., R packages, blast, etc) therefore it will need internet acess and will take several minutes to conclude.

-Note: Ensure that you have write permission to the parent folder (e.g., /opt in the above example)
+Note: Ensure that you have write permission to the parent folder.

 ## Configuration